 2. Think about what you want to say

 After you’ve understood and processed all the hurt and anger, organize your thoughts carefully and plan your response.
-It can be a difficult experience confronting or talking to someone who hurt you, because there’s a high possibility that you miss the point or approach the conversation in the wrong way or end up using words that you might regret later.
+It can be a difficult experience confronting or talking to someone who hurt you because there’s a high possibility that you miss the point or approach the conversation in the wrong way, or end up using words that you might regret later.

 This is one of the most important tips to keep in mind while communicating with someone who hurt you.
 Sometimes, it so happens that the person who has hurt you has done so because they are in pain themselves.
 While this doesn’t justify the hurt they’ve caused you and doesn’t mean that you should let them get away with this behavior, it helps understand them better.

-Such statements will show them that you care about them and the relationship, and encourage them to open up and solve the situation at hand.
 “The other person might be going through a tough time.
 There could be other factors responsible for their behavior.
-There has to be a reason – whether it is valid or not is to be decided later.
+There has to be a reason — whether it is valid or not is to be decided later.
 Once you acknowledge that, it becomes easier to show compassion and communicate in a way that can mend the relationship,” Nandita explains.